PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 $ prefect agent local start
 ```

-`PREFECT__CLOUD__AUTH_TOKEN` is no longer passed through to non-container flow run jobs.

-`PREFECT__CLOUD__AUTH_TOKEN` is set to the value of `PREFECT__CLOUD__API_KEY` for containerized flow run jobs, which will allow containers running old versions of Prefect to work with current agents with the caveat that the API key must be used with the default tenant.

 ## Removing API tokens

-As of version 1.0.0, support for API tokens has been removed.
+As of version 1.0.0, API tokens are no longer supported.

 If you used `prefect auth login` with an API token or had set an API token in your config or environment, you would have received warnings starting with version 0.15.0.

 `prefect auth status` will warn about existing authentication tokens and advise on removal.